cebra-analytics/bsdesign/README.md

 - Sampling surveillance design
 - Spatial surveillance design

-These surveillance design design approaches and their implemented object classes are further described in the sections that follow.
+These surveillance design approaches and their implemented object classes are further described in the sections that follow.

 #### Area growth surveillance design